malteklaes/task_on_RLOps_LLM_RL-architecture/README.md

   [...]
   ```
 > What does auto-tuning, auto/hand-tuning, hand-tuning mean?
- - Generally, these terms were inspired by the ICML 2023 paper of Eimer/Lindauer/Raileanu [1] (see abstract of the paper)
+ - Generally, I introduced them to make analyse more specific and those terms were inspired by the ICML 2023 paper of Eimer/Lindauer/Raileanu [1] (see abstract of the paper)
  - **auto-tuning**: is an approach in the area of ​​HPO (Hyperparameter Optimization) that uses automated forms of hyperparameter tuning such as HPO methods/tools (e.g. DEHB, PBT) or configuration files (YAML-files):
    - Auto-tuned hyperparameters through configuration files are harder to detect through the LLM because they require specialized knowledge.
-Here, too, the only error in sourceB1 (actually with hyperparameter tuning, but not recognized) was the LLM.
+Here, too, the only error in sourceB1 (actually with hyperparameter tuning, but not recognized) has been made by the LLM.
  - **auto/hand-tuning**: an approach of both, automation through special libraries (Optuna, scikit-optimize, hyperopt), but also (manual) specifications in the code itself (such as the exact definition of the parameter value range/space):
    - Similar to hand-tuning for an LLM, it is easier to recognize because in addition to imported libs (where some hyperparameters have been optimized), hyperparameters also have to be adjusted again (space) in the source code itself. (everything recognized correctly by the LLM)
  - **hand-tuning**: In the code itself, value ranges/space of the hyperparameters are iteratively walked through and tried out (e.g. for-loop):
    - Can be determined very well by LLM, they are very characteristic patterns used directly in the source code. (everything recognized correctly by the LLM)

 > "examples" of the result JSON ("rlArchRestLayout_result_...") and detailed comparison between GT and LLM-result
-- entities like those were measured: filename, language, environment (which RL-env), technique, hyperparameter_tuning_applied, line_numbers (where are major observation points), hyperparameters, libraries, specific_criteria (which type of hyperparameter tuning was used/observed)
+- Those entities were measured in the result json file: filename, language, environment (which RL-env), technique, hyperparameter_tuning_applied, line_numbers (where are major observation points), hyperparameters, libraries, specific_criteria (which type of hyperparameter tuning was used/observed)

 > entities with good result GT and LLM-result compared
   - language: always detected by LLM
   - environment: mostly good detected by LLM
   - hyperparameter_tuning_applied: very good detecion-rate (83%)
   - hyperparameters: very good result
   - libraries: very good result
   - specific_criteria: very good result since detected hyperparameter_tuning_applied was good too

 > entities with medium/bad result GT and LLM-result compared
 - filename (since LLM mostly does not see name): is not so important